Npvivek/SharePoint-Group-Site-Management-API/DL_API_Usage.md

 # Distribution List (DL) Service API

-This microservice provides endpoints to manage Distribution Lists (mail-enabled Microsoft 365 groups) via the Microsoft Graph API.
-Use these endpoints to create, manage members of, and delete distribution lists.
-The created lists will appear in Outlook/Teams once Azure AD synchronizes.
+This microservice provides a RESTful API to manage Distribution Lists (mail-enabled Microsoft 365 groups) via the Microsoft Graph API.

 ---

 ## Authentication

-All endpoints require valid Azure AD credentials.
-The service handles this authentication automatically using the following environment variables:
+All endpoints require valid Azure AD credentials for an application registration with the necessary Graph API permissions (`Group.ReadWrite.All`, `GroupMember.ReadWrite.All`, `User.Read.All`).
+The service handles the OAuth 2.0 client credentials flow automatically using the following environment variables:

 * `TENANT_ID`
 * `CLIENT_ID`
 * `CLIENT_SECRET`